dushyant-shukla/taco-loco-order-api/README.md

 ```
 This project contains:
-    1. A REST-based microservice API  with Spring-Boot for processing Taco-Loco customer orders built.
+    1. A REST-based microservice API built with Spring-Boot for processing Taco-Loco customer orders.
-    2. A minimalist web-application built with Angular 9.0 to serve as unser interface.
+    2. A minimalist web-application built with Angular 9.0 to serve as user interface.

 Version : 0.0.1
 Author  : Dushyant Shukla